What we have here is a failure to adapt

 Come on – figure out a way to make the web and web 2.0 part of your business plan.
 How are you going to police the Internet?
 Isn’t it better to figure out how to gain from your reputation as an authoritative source?
 I would think that bloggers quoting and linking to your sources would create a buzz, bringing more business your way.
 Get creative and realize that “You’d better start swimming or you’ll sink like a stone.”
 How much do you think I should pay Bob Dylan for using that quote?

-2 Responses to “What we have here is a failure to adapt”
+2 thoughts on “What we have here is a failure to adapt

 That’s a lot more money than the Associated Press used to pay me when I was a stringer (freelance reporter) for them–and I wrote entire stories!